ericburger/crossbardocs/pages/docs/programming-guide/Logging-in-Crossbar.io.md

         self.log.info("x on self is {log_source.x}")
 ```

-When this application component is ran under Crossbar, it will produce the following log message:
+When this application component is run under Crossbar, it will produce the following log message:

 ```
 2015-08-17T14:28:13+0800 [Container    7825] x on self is Hello Crossbar!